thechangelog/draft/draft/ansible-docker.md

   echo '. /.profile && cd /terrabox && RAILS_ENV=test bundle exec rake db:create db:migrate && bundle exec rspec' > /test ;\
 # END RUN

-CMD . /.profile && cd /terrabox && export RAILS_ENV=production && rake db:create db:migrate && foreman start web
+CMD . /.profile && cd /terrabox && export RAILS_ENV=production && rake db:create db:migrate && bundle exec unicorn -c config/unicorn.rails.conf.rb

 EXPOSE 3000</code></pre>

 The first step is to copy all my application's code into the Docker image and load the global environment variables added by previous images.
-The Ruby image for example will append `PATH` configuration which ensures that the correct Ruby binary gets loaded first.
+The Ruby Docker image for example will append `PATH` configuration which ensures that the correct Ruby version gets loaded.

 Next, I remove the git history as this is not useful in the context of a Docker container.
 I install all the gems and then create a `test` script